Correlation Between Smith Nephew and Ainos

 Very Weak

 Over the last 90 days Smith Nephew plc has generated negative risk-adjusted returns adding no value to investors with long positions.
 Despite nearly stable basic indicators, Smith Nephew is not utilizing all of its potentials.
-The recent stock price disturbance, may contribute to mid-run losses for the stockholders.
+The current stock price disturbance, may contribute to mid-run losses for the stockholders.

 Ainos Inc